GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/configuration.md

 ```

 - `-c`/`--config-file`: The configuration file for metasrv;
-- `--enable-region-failover`: Whether to enable region failover, default is `true`.
+- `--enable-region-failover`: Whether to enable region failover, default is `false`.
 - `--env-prefix <ENV_PREFIX>`: The prefix of environment variables, default is `GREPTIMEDB_METASRV`;
 - `--bind-addr <BIND_ADDR>`: The bind address of metasrv;
 - `--http-addr <HTTP_ADDR>`: HTTP server address;